pretix/pretix-docs/docs/tutorial/payment.md

 ![Page titled 'Invoice settings', displaying options for generating invoices, which sales channels to generate them for, and attaching them to emails.](../assets/screens/payment/invoice.png "Invoice settings screenshot")

-We will navigate to the invoicing settings by going to our event, opening :btn-icon:fontawesome-solid-wrench: Settings: in the sidebar and clicking the :btn:Invoicing: subentry.
+We will navigate to the invoicing settings by going to our event, opening :btn-icon:fa3-wrench: Settings: in the sidebar and clicking the :btn:Invoicing: subentry.
 On the :bzn:Invoice generation: tab, we will set the "Generate invoices" option to "Automatically after payment or when required by payment method."

 We will then switch to the :btn:Issuer details: tab and provide the name and full address of our organization.